Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 Note: Use PowerShell version 7 to run this script.
 I don't know how backwards-compatible it is.

+Inserting the complete list of market orders wil be a slow operation.
+It would update nearly two million orders.
+Use the script admin-seed-markets.sh for updating the orders.

 ## Script: Yaml-Rewriter.ps1

 Note: This script requires programming knowledge.
 Simple changes into yaml files, like changing a value of properties, should be pretty straight-forward with this script.
 But it has parts that require quite a lot of PowerShell knowledge.